ETAIN 5G Scientist

 Note, in newer versions of Android the permission has to be given to access the location in the background in addition to the permission of accessing the location at all, i.e. when the app is not actively used as a ‘foreground app’.

-• Yes.
-Everyone who is interested can get the ETAIN exposure app and visit and use the portal and all other ETAIN resources, for free.
+Yes.
+Everyone who is interested can access and use the ETAIN 5G scientist app for free.